Chinese investors find their cash is losing its cachet

 The yuan fell more than 6.5 percent last year against the dollar, its steepest decline since 1994, prompting the central bank to spend hundreds of billions of dollars in reserves to prevent the slide from turning into a slump.

-China's foreign exchange regulator, the State Administration of Foreign Exchange, said there were no restrictions on "genuine and compliant" international payments or transfers, and that it supported "healthy and orderly" overseas investment.
+China's foreign exchange regulator, the State Administration of Foreign Exchange, did not respond to requests for comment.

-"We have all along supported foreign investment by companies with the ability and the conditions to do so," it said in response to Reuters' questions.

 IMPACT